What is the CCPA?

 Option 2: CMP Integration

 The quick reference chart below may help you understand how your CMP tool handles CCPA requirements.
+Please note: you should enquire directly with the CMP providers; the ones below are merely a selection.
+This image was updated in September 2020.

 Include a “Your Privacy Rights” link on each page of your website, which directs to a page that provides the following disclosure: